PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 This field is not displayed if stock management is disabled in Shop parameters > Products settings.

+###   Availability preferences,

+**behavior when out of stock**
 3 radios buttons:
 1)  **Deny orders**: when it’s checked and product quantity is <= 0, in the front-office product page and quick view, the message filled in Shop parameters > Product settings > Label of out-of-stock products with denied backorders is displayed under the add to cart button, which is disabled.
 2)  **Allow orders**: when it’s checked and product quantity is <= 0, in the front-office product page and quick view, the message filled in Shop parameters > Product settings > Label of out-of-stock products with allowed backorders is displayed under the add to cart button, which is enabled.
 3)  **Use default behavior (Deny orders or Allow orders)**: the default behavior is set in Shop parameters > Product settings > Allow ordering of out-of-stock products: Yes or No. This value is checked when you create a new product.

--   **Label when in stock**: If completed and product quantity is > 0, it is displayed on the front-office product page and quick view, instead of the message filled in Shop parameters > Product settings > Label of in-stock products.
+-   **Label when in stock** - Text input - Language-Selector - If completed and product quantity is > 0, it is displayed on the front-office product page and quick view, instead of the message filled in Shop parameters > Product settings > Label of in-stock products.

-    A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic. ([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299))
--   **Label when out of stock (and backorder allowed)**: If completed and product quantity is <= 0, it is displayed in the front-office product page and quick view, instead of the message filled in Shop parameters > Product settings > Label of out-of-stock products with allowed backorders.
+-   **Label when out of stock (and backorder allowed)** - Input Text - if completed and product quantity is <= 0, it is displayed in the front-office product page and quick view, instead of the message filled in Shop parameters > Product settings > Label of out-of-stock products with allowed backorders.
-    A drop-down next to the field is displayed when there are several languages installed (disabled languages are displayed in the drop-down).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic. ([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299))

 -   **Availability date**: Date field.
 The date should be displayed in the front office in the product details part (as long as it is not passed), no matter the availability of the product.

 ## Virtual tab
+The tab is displayed only if the product is a virtual product.
 ### Associated files ?

 -   **Associated files ?** -Switch button - Yes / No